AL108/riscxii/README.md

 To use riscxii, follow these steps:

 - Clone the Repository
-- Compile the Virtual Machine
+- Build the vm with the make command
-- Run the Virtual Machine: ./riscxii [path/to/binary] (note there are plenty of test binaries in the testing folder)
+- Run the vm
 ## Testing

 A suite of input-output tests has been developed to validate each instruction's implementation.
 While the test suite covers a significant portion of the instructions, it remains a work in progress.
 Future updates may include additional tests to enhance the reliability of the virtual machine.